top of page

 OPTION 1 IS ORIGINAL MEDICARE

-This is a traditional 80/20 Healthcare Plan, managed and overseen by the US Government, and the Centers for Medicare Services, which are part of the United States Department of Health and Human Services.
-Under Original Medicare, Medicare pays for 80% of all Medicare Covered/ Medically necessary procedures.
-And you, are responsible for the remaining 20%.
+This is a traditional 80/20 Healthcare Plan, managed and overseen by the U.S. Government and the Centers for Medicare & Medicaid Services, which are part of the U.S. Department of Health and Human Services.
+Under Original Medicare, Medicare pays for 80% of all Medicare Covered/medically necessary procedures.
+And you are responsible for the remaining 20%.
 There are No Deductibles, No Minimum, No Maximum out-of-pocket expenses, and no limit to how much your 20% can add up to.

 OPTION 2 IS JOINING A MEDICARE ADVANTAGE PLAN

 Medicare Advantage Plans are Health Plans for Medicare Beneficiaries.
 Also known as Medicare Part C. These plans were signed into Law by President William Jefferson Clinton.
-They are meant to be offered as an alternative to Original Medicare.
+They are intended to serve as an alternative to Original Medicare.

 There are several types of Medicare Advantage plans available.
-Most of them are HMOs (Health Maintenance Organizations) and PPO's (Preferred Provider Organizations).
+Most of them are HMOs (Health Maintenance Organizations) and PPOs (Preferred Provider Organizations).
 Many of these plans are popular with many Medicare Beneficiaries because of their generally low monthly premiums and the "additional" or "extra benefits" they offer that Medicare does not.
-To be completely honest, these plans are not as good as Original Medicare and they are loaded with Co-Pays and Co-Insurance bills that add up in a hurry, especially if you are ever hospitalized.
+These plans are not as good as Original Medicare, and they are loaded with Co-Pays and Co-Insurance bills that add up in a hurry, especially if you are ever hospitalized.

-These plans are primarily made up of HMO (Health Maintenance Organizations) and PPO (Preferred Provider Organizations) plans.
-The majority of MA (Medicare Advantage) plans have a network in which you must stay to receive the lowest costs and to ensure that your services are covered.
-Many Medicare Advantage Plans may let you see Doctors outside of their networks, however; they will not pay for these services.
-And their networks are mostly limited to the County or Region you live in.
+These plans are primarily HMO (Health Maintenance Organizations) and PPO (Preferred Provider Organizations).
+Most MA (Medicare Advantage) plans have a network you must use to receive the lowest costs and ensure your services are covered.
+Many Medicare Advantage Plans may allow you to see Doctors outside their networks; however, they will not pay for these services.
+Their networks are mostly limited to the County or Region where you live.

-Because Medicare Advantage plans are offered by private insurers, each insurance company sets the rules for their plans, and they decide what they will pay for and what they won't.
-You will always pay a co-pay or have a pre-set co-insurance in some instances for any and every procedure you have until you meet your particular plan MOOP (Maximum Annual Out-of-Pocket) expenses for the year.
-The MOOP varies by plan and ranges from $2,800 to over $10,000 per year, depending on your plan and where you live.
-This means you can easily be responsible for $5,000 - $12,000 or more in annual Out-Of-Pocket expenses.
-In the long run when you look at the details and magnify the small print, what you get are plans that look nice, but they nickel and dime you to death, they are limiting, often times their plans are not accepted at the finest hospitals (Mayo and Barrow Neurological).
+Because private insurers offer Medicare Advantage plans, each insurer sets the rules for its plans and decides what it will and will not pay for.
+You will always pay a copayment or meet a preset coinsurance for any procedure until you reach your plan's MOOP (Maximum Out-of-Pocket)for the year.
+MOOP varies by plan and ranges from $2,800 to over $10,000 per year, depending on your plan and location.
+This means you could be responsible for $5,000 to $12,000 or more in annual Out-Of-Pocket expenses.
+In the long run, when you look at the details and magnify the small print, you get plans that look nice but nickel-and-dime you to death; they are limiting, and their plans are often not accepted at the finest hospitals (Mayo and Barrow Neurological).

-Medicare Advantage plans and Medicare Advantage plans with Prescription Drug coverage are often referred to as All-In-One Plans.
-They limit you to a set number of Physical Therapy appointments and force you to get 2nd, 3rd and sometimes even a 4th opinion.
-You have no flexibility and you are never really in charge of your own healthcare.
-It is more about your plan, and your Primary Care Doctor than it is about you.
-And, every year in the fall you need to choose a new plan for the next calendar year.
+Medicare Advantage plans, and Medicare Advantage plans with Prescription Drug coverage are often referred to as All-In-One Plans.
+They limit you to a set number of Physical Therapy appointments and require you to obtain 2nd, 3rd, and sometimes even a 4th opinion.
+You have no flexibility, and you are never really in charge of your own healthcare.
+It is more about your plan and your Primary Care Doctor than it is about you.
+Each fall, you need to select a new plan for the following calendar year.

 OPTION 3 IS ORIGINAL MEDICARE WITH A MEDICARE SUPPLEMENT/MEDIGAP PLAN

-Everything you need to know about Medicare when it comes to choosing Original Medicare and pairiing it with a Medicare Supplement policy, In my humble and professional opinion, this is the way to go.
+Everything you need to know about Medicare when it comes to choosing Original Medicare and pairing it with a Medicare Supplement policy.
+In my humble and professional opinion, this is the way to go.
 There are 11 Different Medicare Supplement plans nationwide.
-The most popular Plans available to new Medicare Beneficiaries are Plan G and Plan N. With Medicare Supplement Plan G your Medicare Supplement will pay the entire share of your 20% with Original Medicare, with no deductibles.
-So, the best way to compare Medicare Supplements is to realize that your Premium is your Maximum Out-Of-Pocket Expense or MOOP.
-Plan G's in Arizona, Nevada, and Texas will run between $95 - $135 per month. if you use an average of $120 per month, you pay $1,440 in Annual Premiums, but your plan pays for everything else.
-Not only that, many Medigap Policies also pay the Medicare Part A Deductible of $1,600 for each time you are admitted into the hospital.
+The most popular Plans available to new Medicare Beneficiaries are Plan G and Plan N. With Medicare Supplement Plan G, your Medicare Supplement will pay the entire share of your 20% with Original Medicare, with no deductibles.
+The best way to compare Medicare Supplements is to recognize that your Premium is your Maximum Out-of-Pocket Expense (MOOP).
+Plans G in Arizona, Nevada, and Texas will cost $95-$135 per month.
+If you use an average of $120 per month, you pay $1,440 in Annual Premiums, and your plan covers everything else.
+Not only that, but many Medigap Policies also pay the Medicare Part A Deductible of $1,600 for each time you are admitted into the hospital.
 And you can see any Doctor you choose, anywhere in the US!
-This is the most predictable and comprehensive Healthcare plan you could choose, and it gives everyone the convenience, flexibility, and peace of mind they deserve.
+This is the most predictable and comprehensive Healthcare plan you can choose, and it provides everyone with the convenience, flexibility, and peace of mind they deserve.

-If you are the type of person who wants the best coverage, with the most consistent billing with no surprises makes it easier to budget.
-With Original Medicare and A Medicare Supplement Plan F or Plan G you will have the best and most comprehensive Health Plan available.
-And, it is portable. there are no networks and you can see any Doctor and go to any hospital in America that accepts Medicare,
+If you want the best coverage and consistent billing with no surprises, it makes budgeting easier.
+With Original Medicare and A Medicare Supplement Plan F or Plan G, you will have the best and most comprehensive Health Plan available.
+And, it is portable.
+There are no networks, and you can see any Doctor and go to any hospital in America that accepts Medicare.

 MEDICARE AEP (ANNUAL ELECTION PERIOD) OCTOBER 15TH - DECEMBER 7TH